National Engineering College: Ranking and accreditations

-All the eligible courses are accredited by the National Board of Accreditation (NBA)-Tier I.

-It is accredited with "A" grade by National Assessment and Accreditation Council (NAAC) for 5 years from 2022.

-Furthermore, the institution is ranked platinum by AICTE Confederation of Indian Industry (CII) and secured 4.5* in the Institution Innovation Council (IIC) rating.

 Academics

 The curriculum and syllabus are designed based on the current developments in engineering and technology.
 NEC has its own learning management system (LMS), which effectively facilitates the teaching-learning process.
 To instill innovative culture among students, project-based learning is being practiced.

 Research

 National Engineering College (NEC) has a well-defined policy to promote research, consultancy, and IPR.
 NEC has research centers recognized by Anna University to carry out Ph.D.
 Institution Research Fellowship Scheme is implemented for full-time PhD Scholars.
 To date, 34 Funded projects worth Rs.5 crores granted by various research boards have been completed successfully.
 4 projects worth Rs.1.5 crores are going on.
 1500+ Publications are successfully published, and 50+ Patents are successfully filed to date.

-Department of Electronics & Communication Engineering

-The department was established in 1984.
-It offers courses in B.E.
-(Electronics and Communication Engineering) and M.E.
-(Embedded Systems Technologies).
-Dr. R. Parthasarathy, a retired Professor of Indian Institute of Technology Madras or IIT, Chennai and Dr. V. Krishnamurthi, a retired Professor and HOD of College of Engineering, Guindy, has worked for a short period of time during the 1980s and 1990s as Head of the Department.
-Also, Prof. Ct.
-Rm.
-Chidambaram, a retired Professor from Annamalai University, worked for a few years in the mid 1990s.

-Student's Life

-NEC campus is a student-friendly campus where the students can have a flexible learning environment.
-There are separate hostel facilities for both boys and girls with a suitable learning ambience.
-Students experience a hygienic environment.
-Students enjoy excellent library facilities with a humungous volume of books, journals, and e-resources.

-They can afford the Wi-Fi facility 24X7 in the college and hostel.
-Students can transfer the credits by taking online courses in NPTEL, which provide ample space to involve them in other fruitful activities like mini projects, product development, and promotion of entrepreneurial skills.
-Irrespective of the branches, effective training is provided for students willing to get placement in core or software companies.